Patient Rights and Responsibilities

 • Have their personal dignity respected at all times.

-• Considerate and respectful care that honors psychosocial, spiritual and cultural values and beliefs.
+• Considerate and respectful care that honors psychosocial, spiritual, and cultural values and beliefs.

 • Examine and receive an explanation of any billing/costs upon request.